JayWadekar/GW_higher_harmonics_search/README.md

 We provide a basic notebook in the folder to show how to read the data and make corner plots using cogwheel.

+2. The jupyter notebook to calculate the coherent marginalized score and for using the band eraser as described in [arXiv:2405.17400](https://arxiv.org/abs/2405.17400).

-2. The jupyter notebook to create a HM template bank described in [arXiv:2310.15233](https://arxiv.org/abs/2310.15233) will be available in January.
+2. The jupyter notebook to create a HM template bank described in [arXiv:2310.15233](https://arxiv.org/abs/2310.15233) will be available soon.
  Sorry for the delay.